lockss/laaws-metadataextractor/README.md

 ### Using another REST web service for metadata storage
-To use another REST web service to store the extracted metadata, instead of storing it in the configured database, add in config/lockss.opt the following options with the appropriate values:
+To use another REST web service to store the extracted metadata, instead of storing it in the configured database, edit in config/lockss.txt the following options with the appropriate values:

 org.lockss.metadataManager.mdRest.serviceLocation=http://localhost:the-correct-port